Quantori-Academy/dz-team/packages/be/README.md

 ## Introduction

-This is the backend service for the Mayfly project.
+This is the backend service for the Luna project.
 It is a Fastify server written in TypeScript, with a Postgres database and Prisma ORM.
 The server is responsible for handling all API requests and interfacing with the database.

 ## Getting started